plugdata-team/plugdata/Resources/pddp/vanilla/outlet~.md

     description: signal to send to parent patch.
 arguments:
 - type: symbol
+  description: "downsampling method: 'hold' for sample/hold
+  default:
-  description: "downsampling method: 'hold' for sample/hold (default), 'pad' for zero-padded and 'lin' for linear interpolation)."
+, 'pad' for zero-padded and 'lin' for linear interpolation

-draft: false
----
-Inlets/outlets are used to receive and get information on a patch window.
-This can be an abstraction or a subpatch.